jessnyj/readme-generator/README.md

 For this application, it was necessary to install inquirer.
 I developed a list of prompt questions for the user to answer, in which I added those answers to a README template so that the desired file could be generated.

 ## Code Snippet
+* This code snippet highlights how inquirer is used in order to display a prompt for the user to fill out, and how the file is written.
 ```
 const promptUser = () => {
     return inquirer.prompt([